caprazzo/spino/README.md

 Spino is a simple clustering library for java HTTP services.

-Use Spino to implement redundant HTTP services without using HTTP proxies.
-A Spino Node always knows all the available instances of a service, so it can direct HTTP calls directly to active servers.
+Use Spino to implement HTTP redundancy without HTTP proxies.
+Each Spino Node always knows all the available http services, so it can make calls directly to active servers.

 ## Concepts